jesselessa/jesselessa/README.md

 # 👋 Hi, I'm @jesselessa, a web and mobile developer based in Paris, France

+## About me

-- 👩🏽‍💻 I've been a lawyer for eleven years before retraining professionally as a web developer
+👩🏽‍💻 I've been a lawyer for eleven years before retraining professionally as a web developer

+## Skills

-- 🌱 My stack includes JavaScript, jQuery, React, React Native, Redux, Node.js, Express, MySQL/PostgreSQL, MongoDB...
+🌱 My stack notably includes JavaScript, jQuery, React, React Native, Node.js, Express, databases in SQL (MySQL/PostgreSQL) and NoSQL (MongoDB)

+## Other interests

-- 💞️ In addition to programming, my other passions are cooking and traveling
+💞️ In addition to programming, my other passions are cooking and traveling
-- 💼 I’m looking to collaborate on exciting and meaningful projects

-## 📫 If you are interested in my profile, do not hesitate to contact me !
+##  I’m looking to collaborate on exciting and meaningful projects, therefore, if you are interested in my profile, do not hesitate to contact me !

-## 👉 Email :
+## 📫 Email :
 contact@jesselessa.com

-## 👉 LinkedIn :
+## 💼 LinkedIn :
 https://www.linkedin.com/in/jessica-elessa/